The average press release gets ignored by 99% of journalists.

 Why?

-If you do get a spot on these smaller outlets, you’ll often find that bigger publications will come your way as well.
+If you get a spot on these smaller outlets, you’ll often find that bigger publications will also come your way.

 How to Identify Smaller Sources